Exercise is the most underused drug for mental health.

 Movement and exercise both help to produce brain-derived neurotrophic factor (BDNF), a protein that increases production of proteins associated with nerve cell survival and function and is therefore vital for brain health, cognitive function, mental health and longevity.
 Exercising regularly also promotes neurogenesis, which is the production of new brain cells.
 If we’re not growing, we’re dying, so this can only be a good thing.
 Studies have also proved that exercise can improve concentration, memory and mental sharpness and well as reducing the feelings of brain fog.

 Doing something different or learning a new skill is invigorating and can lead to all the benefits discussed above.
 Speaking specifically about exercise, changing it up a bit is very effective.
-I recently tried a new type of exercise (SoulCycle, a combination of spinning, music and mindfulness), and felt amazing afterwards largely because it was new and brought variety into my weekly routine.
+When I tried Animal Flow for the first time I felt amazing afterwards largely because it was new and brought variety into my weekly routine.
 Think about how you can freshen up your exercise routine, and try and intersect it with other health-related benefits like being outside in the fresh air, being with people, being connected to a group or listening to a podcast or music.
 Doing something is powerful but when you intersect it with something else that you’re passionate about, the results can be extraordinary.